Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Free resolvent estimates for

-Clearly, the range of $\alpha$ is exactly from the conditions \eqref{eq2.10''}.
-When $\alpha=0$, the estimates \eqref{eq2.10'} have been proved by \cite{KRS} for $m=1$ and \cite{HYZ} for $m\ge2$.
 When $\alpha\neq 0$, these estimates \eqref{eq2.10'} are new for all $m\ge 1$, which are indispensable to show the sharp Kato smoothing estimates of $e^{itH}$ with potentials shown in Section \ref{local uniform resolvent estimates} below.
 In particular, note that uniform Sobolev estimates with $\alpha=0$ above have played a crucial role in the unique continuity of elliptic equations and the $L^p$-multiplier estimates (see e.g. \cite{KRS}, \cite{HYZ}), as well as in recent developments on Lieb-Thirring type inequalities (see e.g. \cite{Fra1}, \cite{Fra2}, \cite{Miz1} and reference therein).
 Hence, the authors believe that the estimates \eqref{eq2.10} and \eqref{eq2.10'} with $\alpha \neq 0$ would potentially have more further applications.
 0.2cm

-\item {\it The range $2m-n<\alpha \le 2m-2n/(n+1)$ in Theorem \ref{Sobolev estimates} is optimal} .
+\item The range $2m-n<\alpha \le 2m-2n/(n+1)$ in Theorem \ref{Sobolev estimates} is optimal.
 Indeed, on the one hand, if the inequality \eqref{eq2.10} hold for $\alpha=2m-n$ , then we only have the pair $(p,q)=(1, \infty)$ satisfying the estimate \eqref{eq2.10}, which is impossible since the classical embedding estimate $\|u\|_{L^\infty}\lesssim \||D|^n u\|_{L^1}$ does not hold (if taking $z=0$ in \eqref{eq2.10}).
-One the other hand, if the inequality \eqref{eq2.10} hold for $\alpha>2m-2n/(n+1)$, then we can choose some $p_0>2(n+1)/(n+3)$ such that $\sup_{z\in \C\setminus[0,\infty)} \||D|^{\alpha} R_0(z)\big\|_{L^{p_0}-L^{p_0'}}<\infty,$ which leads to the following boundary resolvent estimate as $z\rightarrow \lambda$,
+One the other hand, if the inequality \eqref{eq2.10} hold for $\alpha>2m-2n/(n+1)$, then we can choose some $p_0>2(n+1)/(n+3)$ such that which leads to the following boundary resolvent estimate as $z\rightarrow \lambda$,

 In view of the formula \eqref{eq2.4} of $R^{\pm}(\lambda)$, if $\lambda=1$, then the \eqref{eq2.11'} gives the Fourier restriction estimate: